Divorce Financial Settlements

 The lawyers who represent you during collaborative law negotiations cannot represent you if your settlement later goes to court.
 This ensures everyone is fully committed to achieving a positive outcome within the process.

 Court-ordered divorce settlements

 In some cases, you may need to apply to a court to make a divorce settlement for you.
-This may be the case if you cannot agree a divorce settlement through negotiation, mediation or collaborative law.
-Or, if any of these approaches are not appropriate under the circumstances, for example, where there has been domestic abuse, or there is a lack of trust in the other party, or a particularly complex issue to resolve.
+This may be the case if you cannot agree on a divorce settlement through negotiation, mediation or collaborative law.
+Or, if any of these approaches are not appropriate under the circumstances, for example, where there has been domestic abuse, there is a lack of trust in the other party, or a particularly complex issue to resolve.

 Our divorce and separation solicitors can support you in your application and represent you during any subsequent hearing, helping to ensure you get a fair settlement that provides for your needs and those of your loved ones.

 The fees involved will depend on the circumstances and the approach taken towards making the financial settlement.
 Generally, mediation will be the least costly option for most people.

 We will be happy to discuss our hourly rates and estimated fees for making a divorce settlement.
 We can provide you with the information you need to decide how you wish to proceed.
 To find out more about our divorce settlement fees, please get in touch.